sauravlhs/BoardGame/README.md

      ./jenkins.sh
      ```

-   - Now Install docker for future use.
+   - Now we will install docker for future use.
 We will create a script for this and make it executable as done before.
    - Create a new file eg. `dock.sh` and paste the below command

      ```bash